cedlemo/ocaml-backend-rest-api-notes/README.md

 frontend: react/reasonml
 deployement: docker https://jaredforsyth.com/posts/deploying-native-reason-ocaml-with-now-sh/

-the application will be an application where one can create a resume (CV)
+the application will be a classical todo list.

-Data Model: (to improve)

-Resume:

-  Person
-    name
-    firstname

-  Period:
-    start_date
-    end_date
-    description
-    section

-  Section:
-    name

 ## Creating the backend: